Ministry of Labour, Social, Family Affairs and Integration

 2.3 Self-Employment or Freelance Work

 Students from non-EU states who wish to work either self-employed, as a freelancer or on a fee basis must first apply for a special permit from their relevant Foreigners Office.
+A self-employed activity during studies is only allowed if it does not jeopardise the completion of the studies.
 Students who work self-employed or as freelancers without this permit may lose their residence permit for Germany and are liable to be fined up to 5,000 Euro.

 2.4 Study Preparation

 The rules for students from non-EU states who take part in a language course or “Studienkolleg” in Germany are even stricter than for regular students.
-During the first year of this study preparation, you are not allowed to work at all.
+For the first year of your study preparations, you may only work during the school Holidays.
 An employment of up to 120 full days or 240 half days is only allowed after the first full year.
-On-campus jobs at universities and university-related institutions are also only allowed after the first full year of study preparation.
+This does also apply On-campus jobs at universities and university-related institutions.

 3. Job Search